James T. Aubrey: Dismissal

 On April 16, 1964, celebrity tabloid Close-Up reported that Aubrey was taking kickbacks from producers.
 The Federal Communications Commission (FCC) made inquiries, and CBS learned that despite his $264,000 annual salary from the company, Aubrey's apartment on Manhattan's Central Park South was owned by Martin Ransohoff, the head of Filmways, the producer of many CBS programs.
+The lease stated that Filmways would pay for part of Aubrey's rent and Aubrey would share the apartment with Filmways visitors, resulting in the bizarre situation of a network president with clients as roommates.
 Although he had a chauffeur-driven car paid for by the network, Brasselle's Richelieu Productions was paying for another chauffeured car for Aubrey.
 CBS had no knowledge of the apartment or car; the company was also concerned about the money spent to buy Gleason's former home.

-In late 1964, Aubrey approached Stanton with a proposal.
+Both Paley and Stanton were older than Aubrey, and Paley reportedly feared that if something were to happen to them, Aubrey would take over the company.
+Paley reportedly told Stanton in late 1964 "Frank, he's got to go".
+Aubrey approached Stanton with a proposal.
 Claiming he had investors lined up and ready to buy the company, Aubrey said once in control, they would fire Paley, install Stanton as chairman, and promote Aubrey to Stanton's post, CBS corporate president.
 This did not come to pass, but Aubrey's contempt for Paley had no boundaries, with Aubrey even showing his disregard for Paley in public.
 The Internal Revenue Service tax lien against Aubrey for $38,047.93 was another irritant for Paley.
 Aubrey seemed to have lost his touch; the early ratings for the 1964–65 season showed that new programs were flops.
-Paley ordered Stanton to fire Aubrey, and he did so on February 27, 1965, though the announcement was delayed until the following Sunday afternoon.
-Stanton's statement read, "Jim Aubrey's outstanding accomplishment during his tenure as head of the C.B.S. television network need no elaboration.
-His extraordinary record speaks for itself."
-Aubrey offered no explanation following his dismissal, nor did Stanton or Paley give an explicit reason.
+He turned down Bewitched, which became a hit for ABC, and Dan Melnick did not offer Get Smart to CBS because of the dispute between Aubrey and Melnick's partner Susskind.
+Programs like Bewitched and Peyton Place showed that other networks successfully emulated Aubrey's formula.